ChASE-library/ChASE/docs/quick-start.rst

 Installing dependencies on Linux
 --------------------------------

-The following instructions for the intallation of the prerequisite modules have been tested on the `Ubuntu <http://www.ubuntu.com/>`__ operating system (e.g., version 18.10), but they should work as well with most modern Linux OS.
+The following instructions for the installation of the prerequisite modules have been tested on the `Ubuntu <http://www.ubuntu.com/>`__ operating system (e.g., version 18.10), but they should work as well with most modern Linux OS.